jayabidwai96/cookbook2020/README.md

 *	As a user who wishes to create a recipe, I should:
    1	see a form allowing me to add the following fields:
 	       name, description, direction

    2	choose a meal time i.e. breakfast/lunch/dinner etc.

    3	servings per recipe.

    4	cooking and preparation time.

    5 	cuisine i.e. Irish, Italian etc.

    6	see a add button to add the recipe

 *	As a user who wants to view all recipes,

   I should see a link to "all recipes" where I can see preview cards of each of the stored recipes, each displaying the following:
    1	thumbnail image.
-2	preview icon, to view basic recipe details i.e. prep time, cook time, description etc.
+   2	preview icon, to view basic recipe details i.e.description etc.
    3	link to the full recipe listing.

 *	As a user who wants to view  and add, edit or delete a certain category of recipes,

 *	A a user who wants to view the full recipe listing, I should:

 1	click on a recipe card from the all recipes page and be taken to a page where I should:
 2	see a page detailing all recipe fields:
 3	title, description, direction.